CCRAN November 14

 photo

-Joanne Nagy, Stage 2 Invasive Ductal Carcinoma, Triple Positive
+Joanne Nagy, Stage 2 Invasive Ductal Carcinoma Patient, Triple Positive

 At 30, Joanne was diagnosed with Stage 2 Invasive Ductal Carcinoma, after finding a lump in her breast.
 The doctor she saw said it was nothing, it was fibrous tissue from the drugs she had been taking trying to conceive their third child.
 Joanne had to persist to get an ultrasound requisition & ended up booking one about 6 weeks away.
 She confided in someone who encouraged her to get an ultrasound sooner.
 She would have confirmed breast cancer 3 days later by mammography and more tumours grow between scans including a benign cyst in her opposite breast.
 Joanne’s treatment started the day before her inital scheduled ultrasound.
 She still remembers the ultrasound clinic calling her to reschedule her missed appointment, and thinking thank God she didn’t listen to the doctor.